rustyrussell/lightning-rfc/12-offer-encoding.md

 The invoice issuer is allows to ignore `payer_note` (it has an odd number, so is optional), but if it does not, it must copy it exactly as the invoice_request specified.

+It's often useful to provide capacity hints, particularly where more than one blinded path is included, for payers to use multi-part payments.

 # Invoice Errors